EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 \[LINK TO ARTICLE]

 As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
+In this study, we evaluated 23 out of the 26 jurisdictions that have adopted right to counsel as of April 2025.
 Here, we highlight five key findings.

 1. **Legislators enact RTC as a way of addressing multiple problems caused by evictions**